user-3410/user-3410/README.md

 - Require documented consensus among technical leads
 - Escalation process to technical committee if no consensus within 5 business days
 - All decisions must be recorded as ADRs (Architecture Decision Records)
+- Checklists for PR review
+- Checklists for DEV, QA, and PROD deployment

 ## 2. Development Standards and Quality